 OUTCOMES MEASUREMENT

 It has been identified that outcomes measurement will be essential for a future model.
 Outcomes measurement involves identifying how effective services are in achieving a particular objective.
-This commonly takes the form of a questionnaire which helps to assess aspects the carers role.
+This commonly takes the form of a questionnaire which helps to assess aspects of the carer’s role.
 However, there will be a careful balance in measuring outcomes, whilst not placing undue burden on a carer to answer multiple questionnaires, particularly where they may be accessing more than one service.
 What are some ways that outcomes could be measured and these issues addressed?

 There exist at least two distinct models of program evaluation.
 One model uses an independent third party to collect data from clients to ascertain if the programme is achieving its objectives.
 This approach has been used by governments in the past with independent reviews such as those associated recently with MyAgedCare and with the Mental Health Review.
 This approach has the advantage of independence and perceived objectivity, utilising samples rather than interviewing the whole population, and providing a holistic but one-off data collection effort.